Free Trial

 (Topic Explorer in the seoClarity platform.)

-Research your local keywords thoroughly.
-Next, ensure that you include them in all the page elements that affect on-page SEO: meta tags, headings, within the body copy, image alt tags, and more.
+After researching your local keywords thoroughly, include them in all the page elements that affect on-page SEO: meta tags, headings, within the body copy, image alt tags, and more.

 #12.
 Add Relevant Schema to the Site

-The most common ones include local business schema, and ratings and reviews.
+Some of the most common types of schema to include on local listings are local business schema, ratings, and reviews.